The History of the Future

 This library fueled the Renaissance, the “Rebirth” of Egyptian-Greco-Roman science, technology, and humanism.

-As with the writings from Alexandria, much of the knowledge and wisdom from this library is lost to us now (or hidden).
 Later, the less controversial Medici volumes were re-located in what is today called the “Laurentian Library”, housed in a building designed by Michelangelo.
+The remainder of the knowledge and wisdom from this library is hidden or lost to us so far.

 Abu His Guru

-Going back to the 9th century for a moment… about 850 AD another Abbasid academic, Abu Ma’shar al-Balkhi, wrote many treatises on astrology and astronomy.
+Going back to the 9th century for a moment… about 850 AD another Abbasid academic, Abu Ma’shar al-Balkhi, wrote many treatises on astrology and astronomy, and made predictions.
 His work was likely based upon ancient Egyptian knowledge, perhaps from their Hieroglyphic writings.

 In fact, 1503 was the year in which Nostradamus was born.
 Abu Ma’shar was one of Michel de Nostredame’s main references.
 I like to think of Abu Ma’shar as one of his astrological gurus.
 The methods and dating that Nostradamus used are similar to Abu Ma’shar’s.